Weird duplicates cartoon

 When you click Find, these rules can show you a broad overview of what duplicates are potentially in your database and what fields might be useful to include in your matching fields.
 These settings are just for discovery and should not be used for a final merge operation; many people can have the same first and last names and are not duplicates.

-To get further context, on Step 2, click the layout gear button on the right side of the title bar.
-Here, you can add any field in your database as a column to the duplicate group review to better understand the data inside these records.
+To get further context, on Step 2, click the layout gear icon-gear-18x18.png button on the right side of the title bar.
+Here, you can add any field from your database as a column in the duplicate group review to better understand the data in these records.
+These will also appear in your CSV report.

 It's taking a long time for Insycle to find duplicates

-It can take a while for Insycle to find and match duplicates if the fields being used to identify them have very long values.
+It can take Insycle a while to find and match duplicates when the fields used to identify them have very long values.
 The longer the values, the longer it takes Insycle to process the data and generate the results.
 This might come up when looking for matches based on long ID numbers, LinkedIn bio links, or other URLs with long strings attached (ex, https://www.linkedin.com/in/svadin%C3%ADr-n%C4%9Bmec-1234b31a3/).

 You can speed this up by limiting how much of the value Insycle looks at.